About The Vision Alfie Getting Started FAQs Research Register Interest →

 8. Review and update

-This policy is reviewed every six months or on material change to the Alfie workflow, the Spectrum Alpha team, or the beta programme.
+This policy is reviewed every six months or on material change to the Alfie workflow or the Spectrum Alpha team.
 Section 4 (Escalation Pathway) is subject to update as the n8n workflow is finalised and tested.

 Material changes will be notified by email to registered families.